HI Faculty Fellowships

 Humanities Institute Faculty Research Fellowships

 The Humanities Institute (HI) offers fellowships for University at Buffalo tenured and tenure-track faculty engaged in humanistic research.
-HI defines the humanities broadly, accepting proposals from a wide range of disciplines, including literature, history, classics, anthropology, sociology, geography, music, architecture, law, and more.
+HI defines the humanities broadly, accepting proposals from a wide range of disciplines, including literature, history, classics, anthropology, sociology, geography, art, music, architecture, law, and more.

-These residential fellowships provide the Fellow’s department with course replacement funds at the standard CAS adjunct rate ($3,500 per course) to provide a semester of course release, which will allow the Fellow to focus primarily on a major research project and to participate actively in HI programs.
+These residential fellowships provide the Fellow’s department with course replacement funds at the standard CAS adjunct rate ($3,500 per course) to support a semester of course release, which will allow the Fellow to focus primarily on a major research project and to participate actively in HI programs.
 HI fellowship leaves are classified as research leaves and do not affect semester accumulations towards sabbatical eligibility (“the sabbatical clock”).

 Two of the faculty fellowships are generously supported by the Office of the Vice President for Research and Economic Development (OVPRED).
 OVPRED/HI Faculty Fellows are selected based on proposals that are especially strong in promoting the interdisciplinary mission of OVPRED and HI.